ctufts/ctufts.github.io/_posts/blog/2017-06-21-StatisticalPower.md

 What can happen if I perform an experiment that is overpowered?
 In the case of a trial that uses animals or humans there are [ethical concerns](https://www.ma.utexas.edu/users/mks/statmistakes/UnderOverPower.html) in addition to the added cost and waste of resources.
-On top of these concerns an overpowered experiment may detect extremely small effect as significant.
+In addition to these issues, an overpowered experiment is more likely to detect extremely small effects as significant.
 Take the example below.
 Say my two groups have mean test scores of 80 and 80.5, but the standard deviation of the groups is 25 points instead of 10.

 {% highlight R %}